anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2016-09-30-learning-shapeless-hlists.md

 ## The head of an empty list example internals
 Consider our example with a head of an empty list discussed above.
 How exactly does the compiler verify that an operation is possible for `Int :: HNil`, but is not possible in case of `HNil`?

 First, the target `HList` is converted implicitly to `HListOps`, which has the method `head`.
-This method can be called only if the type class it requires can be found.
+This method can be called only if the scope defines the required type class.

 There is one `implicit def` in the companion object of `IsHCons`.
 It has the following signature: